How to apply to set aside default judgment in the County Court of Victoria

-This is a factsheet for people who want to apply to set aside a default judgment of the County Court of Victoria.
-This factsheet is intended to assist people who are not represented by a lawyer.
+This is a resource for people who want to set aside a default judgment of the County Court of Victoria and are not represented by a lawyer.
+It explains how to apply and has links to other helpful documents.

-The factsheet contains general information only and is not intended to be legal advice.
+The resource contains general information only and is not intended to be legal advice.

 A default judgment is an order that can be made against a defendant in a case if they have failed to respond to claims made against them.